The Work

 Structural Omission

-They’re grounded in the fact that the whole story doesn’t exist.
+They’re grounded in the fact that the full story doesn’t exist.

 Detail of Painting of a figure of a woman seated with cats in a domestic interior, framed through omissions revealing the limits of perception and narrative closure.
 By Deborah Scott, part of her Structural Omission framework in the Post-Certainty Era, exploring structural incompleteness.
 Deborah Scott Art.